 - Testimony in Support of S.B.
 986, An Act Protecting Maternal Health 3/13/23

 - Testimony in Support of S.B.
 10, An Act Promoting Access To Affordable Prescription Drugs, Health Care Coverage, Transparency in Health Care Costs, Home and Community-Based Support For Vulnerable Persons And Rights Regarding Gender Identity And Expression 3/9/23

 - Testimony before the Government Administration and Elections Committee 2/22/23

 Public Education and Media Advocacy: Through educational webinars, public presentations, and media outreach, we inform and engage Fairfield County residents on critical issues across the region.

 Census 2020: In each of Fairfield County’s four hardest-to-count cities, the Community Foundation supported a full Census count.

 As part of our advocacy work, we are also pursuing a civic engagement agenda to create more informed and engaged residents in our county who can advocate for their interests.
 We are committed to strengthening civic engagement as a way to aggregate and amplify community knowledge and voice.
 Examples of two recent civic engagement initiatives include:

 Get Out The Vote: Exercising the right to vote is one of the primary ways in which individuals use their voice.
-The purpose of our Get Out The Vote Grants Program is to support organizations in reaching individuals whose voices are underrepresented in the political process, connect them to upcoming voting opportunities via nonpartisan voter engagement activities, and provide information on additional opportunities to have their interests represented.
+The purpose of our 2022 Get Out The Vote Grants Program was to increase voter turnout and educate new voters in Fairfield County.

-Civic Education Grants Program: The goal of our Civic Education Grants Program is to increase knowledge about our democratic systems and institutions, and to increase information access for populations that are historically underrepresented in the political process.
-The Program elevates and strengthens our commitment to civic education for all.
+Civic Education Grants Program: The goal of our 2020 Civic Education Grants Program was to increase knowledge about our democratic systems and institutions, and to increase information access for populations that are historically underrepresented in the political process.
+The Program elevated and strengthened our commitment to civic education for all.